Names from Severance – Clues into the Characters & Storyline

 Devon Scout-Hale

-Devon, played by Jen Tullock, is Mark’s supportive sister.
+Devon Scout-Hale, played by Jen Tullock, is Mark’s supportive sister.
 She is skeptical of Lumon and its severance program, often helping Mark navigate the complexities of his personal and professional life.
-Her husband, Ricken, portrayed by Michael Chernus, is an eccentric self-help author whose writings unintentionally inspire Mark and the MDR team to question Lumon’s control.
 Devon is a habitational place name, meaning “From The Tribe Of Dumnonii” however I have a feeling it was chosen because of its similarity to the word Devil.
-Is Devon secretly in on everything?
-Will she turn out to be villain?
+Also, in episode 2.2, Mark calls her “Persephone,” a Greek name which literally means “Death & Destruction.”
+Is Devon secretly in on the company plans?
+Will she turn out to be a villain?

 Ricken Hale